dusk-network/docs-public/src/content/docs/getting-started/vm/04-getting-started/01-dependencies.md

 # Rust

-Even if developers can write smart contracts on Dusk by using programming language that compiles to WASM, most developers prefer to use Rust.
+Although developers can write smart contracts on Dusk using any programming language that compiles to WASM, Rust is the best supported language in our ecosystem.

-Therefore, the only real dependency that needs to be installed is <a href="https://www.rust-lang.org/tools/install" target="_blank" >Rust</a> 1.71 nightly or higher.
+Therefore, the only real dependency that needs to be installed is <a href="https://www.rust-lang.org/tools/install" target="_blank">Rust</a> 1.71 nightly or higher.

-You can build and test your contracts against <a href="https://github.com/dusk-network/piecrust" target="_blank" >Piecrust</a>.
+You can build and test your contracts against <a href="https://github.com/dusk-network/piecrust" target="_blank">Piecrust</a>.

-# nightly
+# Nightly

-<a href="https://github.com/dusk-network/rusk" target="_blank" >Rusk</a> makes use of the nightly toolchain, which can be installed with:
+<a href="https://github.com/dusk-network/rusk" target="_blank">Rusk</a> makes use of the nightly toolchain, which can be installed with:
 ```bash
 rustup toolchain install nightly
 rustup default nightly
 ```

 <!---
 # Optional dependencies